Skip to main content

 D_TIME alias tables

-So, finally we have the following alias tables created:
+In summary, the following alias tables have been created:

 • DIM_CUSTOMERS